Amazing Grace: Recorded versions

 With the advent of recorded music and radio, "Amazing Grace" began to cross over from primarily a gospel standard to secular audiences.
 The ability to record combined with the marketing of records to specific audiences allowed "Amazing Grace" to take on thousands of different forms in the 20th century.
 Where Edwin Othello Excell sought to make the singing of "Amazing Grace" uniform throughout thousands of churches, records allowed artists to improvise with the words and music specific to each audience.
-AllMusic lists over 1,000 recordings – including re-releases and compilations – as of 2019.
+AllMusic lists more than 1,000 recordings – including re-releases and compilations – as of 2019.

 Its first recording is an a cappella version from 1922 by the Sacred Harp Choir.

 It was included from 1926 to 1930 in Okeh Records' catalogue, which typically concentrated strongly on blues and jazz.
 Demand was high for black gospel recordings of the song by H. R. Tomlin and J. M. Gates.
 A poignant sense of nostalgia accompanied the recordings of several gospel and blues singers in the 1940s and 1950s who used the song to remember their grandparents, traditions, and family roots.
 It was recorded with musical accompaniment for the first time in 1930 by Fiddlin' John Carson, although to another folk hymn named "At the Cross", not to "New Britain".
 "Amazing Grace" is emblematic of several kinds of folk music styles, often used as the standard example to illustrate such musical techniques as lining out and call and response, that have been practised in both black and white folk music.

 Those songs come out of conviction and suffering.
 The worst voices can get through singing them 'cause they're telling their experiences.